Bullseye665/nix-config/README.md

-Here are my dots.
+Here are my files.
 I hope they work.

 # Bullseye's Nixflakes